isabella232/dynamic-media-classic.en-1/help/moving-renaming-deleting-assets.md

 1. Select the asset in the Browse Panel, and do one of the following:

     * Select the name, type in a new name, and press Enter or click away from the name.
-    * Choose File &gt; Rename.
+    * Choose File > Rename.
 The name of the asset is highlighted.
 Enter a new name and press Enter.

 Be sure that you do not to enter the name of an existing Dynamic Media Classic asset.